epenaloz/My-Projects-Description/ML/ReadME.md

 ## Vertabal Column Data Set

-For my Machine learning course, we are learning supervised learning methods such as K Nearest Neighbors.
-For this assignment, I was tasked with pre-processing the data, generating scatter plots and bar plots on the independent variables, creating a K Nearest Neighbors algorithm for various metrics, and determining the lowest training error I received!
+In this assignment, I used K Nearest Neighbors, an ML algorithm for supervised learning.
+For this assignment, I pre-processed the data, generated scatter plots and bar plots on the independent variables, created a K Nearest Neighbors algorithm for various metrics, and determined the lowest training error I received!
 My results are shown below.
 If you are interested in the data, you can find it here: https://archive.ics.uci.edu/dataset/212/vertebral+column

 Grade: A+